jlangston/SublimeHowDoI/README.md

       -l, --link         display only the answer link

 # Settings
 Default shortcut key super + alt + h to show How Do I: search box

 Settings file:
   syntaxes: List of languages with syntax hilighting support that the plugin will try to match depending on the howdoi question

   useBuffer: Show howdoi answer in quick panel or new tab

 # Disclaimer

-This is my first go at a sublime text plugin it's only been tested on OSX and still has lots of room for improvement and polish.
+This is my first go at a sublime text plugin it's only been tested on OSX and Windows and still has lots of room for improvement and polish.

-I'd like to get it running on windows but to this point I've had issues installing howdoi on windows.
-I'll look at making this plugin work under windows once I can get the command like version working in windows.

 # Other Notes